Sandhofen

 Sandhofen is a northern borough (Stadtbezirk) of Mannheim, Baden-Württemberg, Germany.
 The US Army is present in Sandhofen with Coleman Airfield and Coleman Barracks.
-The US Army's only military prison in Europe is located on that base.
-All US Army helicopter maintenance for Europe and the Middle East is performed at Coleman.
+The US Army's only military prison in Europe was located at Coleman.
+All US Army helicopter maintenance for Europe and the Middle East was once performed at Coleman.
+Coleman is currently used for storage and maintenance of military vehicles.